kailugaji/Gaussian_Mixture_Model_for_Clustering/README.md

 The average running time is: 0.11719
 The average accuracy is: 0.96666667
 The average rand index is: 0.95749441
-The average normalized mutual informatio is: 0.89969459
+The average normalized mutual information is: 0.89969459
 ## Author of Code
 Rongrong Wang (kailugaji)
 [My blog](https://www.cnblogs.com/kailugaji/)